 Think these pieces were made from pencil, pen or paint?
 Think again.
 Artist Matthew Cusick cuts away pieces on maps, atlases, encyclopedias and school textbooks, to create crazy collages that look like drawings or paintings.
 “I like to catalog, archive, and arrange information and then dismantle, manipulate, and reconfigure it," he says.

 Look closely to see how Cusick flips around road, river and transit lines, piecing them together to form everything from portraits to landscapes.
 While Cusick sometimes adds paint (like acrylic) to these pieces, by and large, the colors are taken from the maps' topography.

-Read our exclusive interview with Matthew Cusick here
+Update: Read our exclusive interview with Matthew Cusick here.

 Matthew Cusick's website